Here’s a quick question for you:

 5. LibreOffice Impress

-- Entire LibreOffice suite is open-source and free
+- The entire LibreOffice suite is open-source and free

-- Supports all PowerPoint formats: .pps, .ppt, .pptxx
+- Software supports all PowerPoint formats: .pps, .ppt, .pptxx

 LibreOffice gets a lot of love for being a free and open-source alternative to Microsoft Office.
 LibreOffice Impress is the productivity suite’s alternative to PowerPoint, offering many of the same features found in its Microsoft counterpart.